bobabots253/Code2020/README.md

 - ShooterBranch: Shooter code before implementing
 - colorsensor: REV Color Sensor V3 Test Code
 - neotest: Testing NEO's/SPARK MAX's
+- opticalsensor: Test code for photoelectric sensor for ball queuing
 ## About
 This robotic code is made for the ***Infinite Recharge*** game. <br>
 If you'd like to learn more about the game, everything can be found